Nonlinear2/gr-raytracer/docs/theory.md

-# Notes on general relativity and implementation details
+# Notes on general relativity and implementation details (work in progress)

 ## Manifolds